Online Price Competition under Generalized Linear Demands: Regret Analysis

-\begin{remark}[Optimality of the $\ML$ algorithm] The algorithm of \citet{li2024lego} hits the minimax-optimal $\widetilde{\Theta}(\sqrt{T})$ regret under linear demand.
-Because our framework strictly generalizes the linear case and $\ML$ still achieves $\widetilde{\mathcal O}(\sqrt{T})$ regret, our mechanism is order-optimal -- minimax optimal up to logarithmic factors -- in this more general setting. \end{remark}
+\begin{remark}[Optimality of the $\ML$ algorithm] Our rate aligns with the linear-case upper bound in \citet{li2024lego} for both $T$ and $N$.
+The algorithm of \citet{li2024lego} hits the minimax-optimal $\widetilde{\Theta}(\sqrt{T})$ regret under linear demand.
+Because our framework strictly generalizes the linear case and $\ML$ still achieves $\widetilde{\mathcal O}(\sqrt{T})$ regret, our mechanism is order-optimal -- minimax optimal up to logarithmic factors -- in this more general setting.
+However, it remains unclear whether the $N^2$ dependence is optimal, specifically, whether the individual regret is indeed $\Omega(N^2 \sqrt{T})$.
+Proving such a result would require a deeper analysis, and we view this as an interesting and worthwhile direction for future research. \end{remark}